 - Team batting second 3:30 p.m. to 6:40 p.m.

-the start of the game due to another game in progress or
+of the game due to another game in progress or to any other

 For the purpose of calculating the overs lost, the total time lost will be divided by 4 and rounded down to the nearest even number.

 [Example - 30 minutes lost means the number of overs is reduced by 3 for each team.]

 The D/L version 2.0 calculator will be used to determine the results.

 Also in D/L calculations, overs lost will be time lost divided by 4.